modular/modular/KGEN/docs/public/programming-manual.md

    die as soon as possible, avoiding confusing situations where the compiler thinks a value could still be alive and interfere with another value, but that isn’t clear to the user.
-5. Destroying values at last use composes nicely with "move" optimization, which transforms a "copy+del" pair into a "move" of a value, a generalization of C++ move optimizations like NRVO.
+5. Destroying values at last-use composes nicely with "move" optimization, which transforms a "copy+del" pair into a "move" operation, a generalization of C++ move optimizations like NRVO.
-6. Destroying values at the end of scope in C++ is problematic for some common patterns like tail recursion because the destructor calls happen after the tail call.
+6. Destroying values at end-of-scope in C++ is problematic for some common patterns like tail recursion because the destructor calls happen after the tail call.
 This can be a significant performance and memory problem for certain functional programming patterns.